Meta Robots Tag & X-Robots-Tag Explained

 </Files>

-For example, the code above instructs search engines not to index or to follow any links on all PDFs across the entire site.
+This instructs crawlers not to index or follow links on any PDF across the entire site.

 Using X-Robots-Tag on an Nginx Server